Partners Needed for Self-Sustaining Garden Project

 Because of the diversity or mix of my particular set of interests, skills, capacities and biographical experiences my focus as a blog writer of 'homelessness' will tend, in its early stages, to highlight the institutions and facilities which identify and 'mediate' this chronic social problem within those economically 'advanced' western societies considered by 'global experts' as members of the 'first world'.
 But the accent of my presentations and discussions may shift in its/their portrayal of 'homelessness' when I make reference and illustrate the patterns and collective responses made by other nations which may be distinctly or qualitatively different in their social, economic, cultural, ethical and historical conceptions, interventions and overall development as related to 'homelessness' phenomena found within their borders.
 The 'focal length' of my illustrations, and possibly the work of some of the other writers in the project circle, will likely change as `we try to portray the differences in 'treatment' of 'homelessness' as found within those nations more commonly identified as 'developing' and 'lesser developed' societies and economies of the 'second' and 'third' worlds, by the work of 'global experts', once again.
 As a result, I will try to portray and explain further the common and distinct patterns and functions of 'homelessness' evident within the non-western nations to the extent that I am, as an author, conceptually familiar with or, have had 'grounded experience' or, undergone face-to-face encounters with the phenomena of public and personal expressions of 'homelessness', in these other societies.
 I will try to use examples that are legitimately observable images or practices which have been accurately described or rationally characterized, and part of a sanctioned wider world system of social and political inequality, endemic neglect and patterned domestic and international repression of identifiable social classes of marginalized 'homeless' persons; who are oftentimes ethnically marked and stigmatized .

-has become more supportive and yet, at the same time, it has also become more complex, more vigilant and, filled with a greater density of formal expectations and enforced contingencies regarding his and others` conduct.
+Despite the vivid personal experiences and 'rebrutalization' practices, emergent as state sanctioned de-facto homelessness, immediately witnessed and endured by the author, while under different domestic socio-political regimes, over a sustained period of time, and whether such practices were situated in a 'first' or a 'third' world nation it is clear these days that the quality of social space and objective circumstances of this writer are not so perilous as during his previous 12 month period.
+Certainly the logic of the facility environment surrounding him has become more supportive and yet, at the same time, it has also become more complex, more vigilant and, filled with a greater density of formal expectations and enforced contingencies regarding his and others` conduct.
 So, even today, the writer you know as Viscount, is still 'perched' relatively close to the harsh realties of homelessness and all its attendant possibilities of destitution and deep demoralization.
 It is now less clear than ever that the systematic and cynical delivery of homeless facility practices or, the presence of a sustained climate of sinister neglect of persons which demeans, debases and erodes the self-concept, self-esteem, ego collapse and devalidation of individual effectiveness and chronic personal erosion of inherent capacities are the monopoly of only a few totalitarian regimes around our world.....maybe it`s the work of a global or world system of contempt, social control whose purpose is the reproduction of a global system of social inequality.

 Viscount currently lives, works and is learning to thrive, once more, in the city of Calgary, Alberta, western Canada, but he plans on dividing his future personal and professional time between different urban centres in Canada, China and elsewhere in exotic Asia.
 He is the parent of two precious children: one rebellious adult son and one charming adult daughter.
 They both have taught their father a great deal about good living.